monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 ---

 <details>
-<summary>Age 27: Learn CNC Plasma Cutting and Welding, begin designing a long‑range ROV, start an underwater city Discord, actively use Twitter and gather a community</summary>
+<summary>Year 27: Learn CNC Plasma Cutting and Welding, begin designing a long‑range ROV, start an underwater city Discord, actively use Twitter and gather a community</summary>

 <details>
 <summary>May 2025</summary>